-Several months ago, I took out a mortgage loan with a certain lender.
-I thought that lender would keep the loan until I paid it off or sold my house, but I just heard from one of the employees that they might transfer it to a different bank.
+Several months ago, I took out a mortgage loan with a particular lender.
+I thought that lender would keep the loan until I paid it off or sold my house.
+But I just heard from one of the employees that they might transfer it to a different bank.

-I'm worried I might accidentally send my monthly mortgage payment to the wrong place, which would put me behind, and I'll have to pay late fees.
+I'm worried I might accidentally send my monthly mortgage payment to the wrong place, putting me behind, and I'll have to pay late fees.
 How will I find out if my mortgage loan gets transferred?

-If the lender transfers either the mortgage loan itself or the rights to service the loan (this is explained in more detail below), you'll receive notice about the transfer in the mail.
+If the lender transfers either the mortgage loan itself or the rights to service the loan (explained in more detail below), you'll receive notice about the transfer in the mail.

 Mortgage loans and the rights to service them are frequently bought and sold between banks and investors.

 If your current lender transfers ownership of your loan to a new owner, the new owner must send you a notice no later than 30 days after the date of the transfer.
-The notice must include, among other things, the name, address, and telephone number of the new owner of the loan.
+The notice must include, among other things, the name, address, and telephone number of the new loan owner.

 If the right to service your mortgage loan is transferred to a new servicer, you'll generally get two notices: